Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - WOOD0430: chasm

 - LONG0501 (LONG0751, MCDO0551, ROBE0665): billboard, salt marsh, Thunder Hole

+- LONG0751:
+    _You're in a flat circular clearing surrounded by dense forest.
+    Not far away is a helicopter.
+Its engine is idling slowly.
+    Several jac-booted Orcs are standing guard around the aircraft._
+    Swamp adjacent to the salt marsh.
+    _You are standing behind a large billboard on a ridge above a deep valley.
+To the north, the forest gives way to dense swamp and then to open flatlands.
+Far beyond, the land rises sharply towards the impassible Misty Mountains.
+Nestled at the base of a distant cliff are the stone turrets of a tall white castle._ But the castle is reached via the helicopter, not by foot.

 - ROBE0665 (ROBE0240): The road west of the building leads to the base of a spire of rock.
     _The spire looks natural, except for a tiny opening near its summit._